What Are Rice Rolling Papers Made Of and Other Rolling Paper Myths

 Posted by Custom Cones USA on Mar 24th 2023

 Transparency is a high priority for us at Custom Cones USA, so instead of relying on marketing gimmicks and asterisks to move rolling papers, we go above and beyond to provide information that tells you exactly what you’re getting with our papers—no surprises!
-Below you will find what really goes into making rolling papers and the difference between all the different rolling paper types – this will help you make an informed decision on which type is perfect for your next pre-roll project.
+Below you will find what really goes into making rolling papers and the difference between all the different rolling paper types – this will help you make an informed decision on which type is perfect for your pre rolled cones.

 What Are Rice Rolling Papers?